hadron-lhc/anamnesis/README.md

 ## Disclaimer

 This project is for **educational and research purposes only**.
 It does not constitute medical advice.
-Always consult a qualified healthcare professional for medical decisions.